 - Preheat the oven to 350 F and line 2 cookie sheets with parchment paper and set aside.You can make this by hand or in a stand mixer or with a hand mixer on low- medium speed.

-- In the bowl of a stand mixer fitted with the paddle attachment cream together the 1 cup butter and 1 cup brown sugar.
+- In the bowl of a stand mixer fitted with the paddle attachment add the 1 cup butter, the 1 cup brown sugar, and 2 tsp zest.
+Cream for 1 minute until fluffy.
 Add in the 1 egg, 1 egg yolk, 1 tsp vanilla, 2 tsp orange juice and zest.
 Mix on low speed for 1 minutes to combine.

 - Add in the 2.5 cups flour, ½ tsp baking soda, ½ tsp baking powder, and ¼ kosher salt.
 Mix until incorporated.
 Add in the white chocolate chips and mix together until they are mixed evenly throughout.